UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     and this is some more text
     </html>

-mine failed on the ``assert False`` -- so the actual test passed -- good.
+Mine failed on the ``assert False``.
+So the actual test passed -- good.
 And the rendered html tag looks right, too.
 So we can go ahead and remove that ``assert False``, and move on!

-We have tested to see that we could initialize with one piece of content, and then add another, but what if you initialized it with nothing, and then added some?
-Try uncommenting the next test: ``test_render_element2`` -- and see what you get.
+We have tested to see that we could initialize with one piece of content, and then add another, but what if you initialized it with nothing, and then added some content?
+Try uncommenting the next test: ``test_render_element2`` and see what you get.

 This is what I got with my code::